 When you're riding an elevator, just about the last thing you're thinking about is the wind outside.
 At the Willis Tower, a wind of 60 miles per hour can make the top of the building sway a little; it was designed to sway about 6 inches.
 While you would not even notice that, the small amount of sway could jam an elevator.
 To accommodate the sway, the speed of the longest elevators is reduced.

-Six freight elevators also serve the building.
-And 14 escalators help people reach the lower mezzanine levels and floors and the two-story sky lobbies.
+Six freight elevators also serve the building, in addition to 14 escalators that help people reach the lower mezzanine levels and floors and the two-story sky lobbies.

 KEEPING COOL AND STAYING WARM